FourierFlows/GeophysicalFlows.jl/paper/paper.md

 # Summary

-`GeophysicalFlows.jl` is Julia package that gathers together a collections of pseudospectral solvers for geophysical fluid dynamics-related partial differetial equations on periodic domains.
+`GeophysicalFlows.jl` is Julia package that gathers together a collections of pseudospectral solvers for geophysical fluid dynamics-related partial differential equations on periodic domains.
 All modules use Fourier-based pseudospectral numerical methods and leverage the framework provided by the `FourierFlows.jl` Julia package for time-stepping, diagnostics, and output.